 8 tips for coping with loneliness

-Loneliness is something we might encounter at different life stages, so it can be helpful to have a few tools to help you cope – and, where possible, overcome loneliness.
+Loneliness is something we might encounter at different stages of life, so it can be helpful to have a few tools to help you cope – and, where possible, overcome loneliness.

 Below are eight ways to try and tackle feelings of loneliness that we hope you’ll find useful.